-NYGSP has responded to continued audits in the past year, by the NY State Office of Campus Safety, of NYGSP's policy and procedures on sexual harassment and misconduct with additions to those policies and procedures.
 As of August 14th, 2019, NYGSP is in 100% compliance with New York State's 129B-Enough is Enough legislation.
 Students will find additional information regarding school policies and procedures required by this law in the NYGSP Student Handbook, the NYGSP sexual assault response webpage, and in this annual security report.
 Additionally, NYGSP has contracted with EVERFI, a national education company, to provide a sexual harassment education program to the campus community.
-More information on this, and on an upcoming NYGSP campus climate survey, is located in Section 9 of this report.
+More information on this is located in Section 9 of this report.

 The United States Department of Education, Office of Postsecondary Education, The Handbook for Campus Safety and Security Reporting, 2016 edition, was used as a resource for interpretation of the Federal Register and the Higher Education Opportunity Act and for policy statement guidelines, components, and content throughout.
+In October 2020, an electronic announcement was released rescinding the 2016 Handbook, and replacing it with an appendix to a future FSA Handbook.
+That Appendix is available through the electronic announcement: https://ifap.ed.gov/electronic-announcements/100920RescissionReplace2016HandbookForCampusSafetySecurityReporting This document references that institutions may continue to reference the 2016 handbook, the appendix is meant to clarify the requirements, most specifically around the Clery geography and definitions of public property.

-This report addresses the Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; the New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and the Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held during the 2018 specified calendar year, with statistics included for each of the two consecutive prior years.
+This report addresses the Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; the New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and the Institute of Counseling and Psychoanalytic Studies (ICPS)-New Jersey Campus of BGSP (formerly BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held during the 2019 specified calendar year, with statistics included for each of the two consecutive prior years.
 The report encompasses the location of classes, public property within the location and immediately adjacent to the location (i.e. Clery geography).